pinkkila/dev-academy-spring-2025-exercise/README.md

 # REST API and Dashboard exercise

-I came across this awesome exercise while browsing Solita's website and looking information about their Dev Academy.
-The application to the academy had already ended, but I made the exercise just for fun.
-And fun it was!
+I came across this awesome exercise while browsing Solita’s website and looking for information about their Dev Academy.
+The application period had already ended, but I decided to complete the exercise just for fun.

 ## Backend

-- A REST API service built with Spring Boot.
+- REST API built with Spring Boot.
-- Implements sorting, paging, and filtering using query parameters.
+- Supports sorting, pagination, and filtering via query parameters.
-- E2E tests (in progress).
+- End-to-end tests (in progress).

 ## Frontend